-As prescribed in 536.270-5(b), insert a provision substantially the same as the following clause:
+As prescribed in 536.270-5(b), insert the following clause:

 EVALUATION EXCLUSIVE OF OPTIONS (MAR 2019)

 The Government will evaluate offers for award purposes by including only the price for the basic requirement.
 Options will not be included in the evaluation for award purposes.